shawn-wilkinson/microservices_overview/PITCHME.md

 +++
 - Reusable:<br>
   - Smaller, single-responsibility applications are easier to re-use.
 Monoliths don't expose their finer-grained innards.<br>
++++
 - Replaceable:<br>
-  - Smaller compartmentalized applications are easier and less risky to replace<br>
+  - Smaller compartmentalized applications are easier and less risky to replace.<br>
   - Monoliths can become little-understood legacy systems that everyone knows should be replaced but nobody wants to.<br>

 ---
 Drawbacks:
   - More complicated.
-  - Teams need to be better at deployment and monitoring
+  - Teams need to be better at deployment and monitoring.
   - More decisions to make.
-    "Be worried about what happens between the boxes, and be liberal in what happens inside."

 ---
 ##Best Practices: